mmmilione/CubaGPT/readme.md

 ## DISCLAIMERS: ##

-The API of ChatGPT is not open to the public.
-This project uses the DaVinci003 model of OpenAI and adds context to users' prompts to achieve similar results.

-AI language models create credible answers, but these answers are not necessarily always correct.
+AI language models create credible answers, but these answers are not necessarily correct all the time.
 In fact, the Bot's answers can be biased, misleading or plain wrong.